anoma/anoma-blog/apriori/slow-games.md

 - Composition of slow games - on the Anoma network, operators and regulators maybe internally coordinated in diverse setups that can be modelled as a slow game.
 - Operator collusion in slow games - the potential for operators to coordinate in order to extract value from users to undermine the regulatory mechanisms.
 - Applied modeling of Anoma - controller selection, solver selection.
+- Empirical pipeline - an empirical pipeline that can help inform decision making for users in practice.
+- Transformation into a prior-free mechanism - this mechanism would not depend on any assumed prior knowledge about the environment or behavior of the participants.
+Instead, the mechanism learns and adapts based on observations.
+  - In particular, [Theorem 3]((https://arxiv.org/pdf/2009.05518)) from *Mechanisms for a No-Regret Agent: Beyond the Common Prior* by Camara, Hartline, and Johnsen, gives an upper bound for the principal's (user) regret in their setting.
+This should provide an "upper" upper bound for extractable value as well, modulo some caveates: (a) extractable value should only be part of the principal's regret, (b) the rest is the agent's regret; e.g. friction in different places.
+  - Additional components of the principal's regret include forecast miscalibration, cost of informational robustness, and discretization error.
+Agent regret  depends on the complexity of the utility functions, which depend on TX ordering and available computational resources for example.

 ## Acknowledgements